-Many files require the OSFA staff to make corrections and submit them electronically to the federal processor.
+Many files require the Office of Student Financial Aid (OSFA) staff to make corrections and submit them electronically to the federal processor.
 Corrections may include changes discovered through the verification process, school identified changes, dependency overrides, etc. Students are encouraged NOT to make any changes to their FAFSA (unless requested by the OSFA) as this could delay the process of completing your file.

 Notification of Award Changes

 If the student's financial aid awards change as a result of the information submitted, an updated award notification will be emailed to the student.